SemiSim/SemiSim/reference-code/OLD_ Training Script.md

 ## Type: Training Script

-Updated  script to include changes made in:

-- Modded LLPS dataset class in `line 8` of OG code

-- Modded `train_model()` in `line ` of OG code to evaluate generalization

 Code includes:
 - ==Dataset class== for loading `.npy` / `.pt `features and labels
 - An MLP classifier